 As the saying goes, we don’t learn from talking; we learn from listening — mindful listening.
 When we talk, we are only expressing what we already know.
 But when we listen, we are opening doors for new ideas.

-Give it a try.
 Be fully present during a conversation.
-Don’t think about something else.
+Don’t think about anything else.
 Just listen and connect.